Elena' s AI Blog

 Jasper AI-generated art, January 2023

-Today we have many automated tools that help us to translate text, spell check, autocompletion of text in search, generating abstracts, voice text messaging, messenger bots, chatbots, question-answering systems, and virtual assistants such as Amazon Alexa, amongst other tools.
-All these and much more are realised with AI techniques specifically focusing on Natural Language Processing (NLP).
-NLP tools are employed to preprocess, analyse human language in textual or voice media, and [to a certain extent] “understand.” its meaning, intent, sentiment, or find named entities such as personal names or cities.
+Natural Language Processing (NLP) is a subfield of artificial intelligence that enables computers to preprocess, analyse, and generate human language in textual or voice form.
+NLP powers many automated tools: text translation, spell checking, search autocompletion, abstract generation, voice text messaging, messenger bots, chatbots, question-answering systems, and virtual assistants such as Amazon Alexa.
+NLP tools are employed to preprocess and analyse human language in textual or voice media, and [to a certain extent] “understand” its meaning, intent, sentiment, or find named entities such as personal names or cities.
 I like this short definition of NLP from Wikipedia:

 Natural language processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, mainly how to program computers to process and analyze large amounts of natural language data.
 The goal is a computer capable of “understanding” the contents of documents, including the contextual nuances of the language within them.
 The technology can then accurately extract information and insights in the papers and categorize and organize the documents themselves.